-Although this section essentially describes the compensation policies and plans for the NEOs, these plans and policies also apply to the Corporation's other senior management personnel.
-Unless otherwise indicated, the information contained in this section is as at December 31, 2023.
+While this section primarily describes the compensation policies and plans for the NEOs, these plans and policies also apply to the Corporation's other senior management personnel.
+Unless otherwise indicated, the information contained in this section is as at December 31, 2024.

-5.1.1 FISCAL 2023 AT A GLANCE
+5.1.1 FISCAL 2024 AT A GLANCE